How to use Birch with Travis CI for continuous integration

 - sets up both macOS and Ubuntu Linux build environments,

 - includes caching of the Birch compiler and Birch standard library so that they are only recompiled when necessary.

-Anecdotally, for Birch.Example we are observing that tests take about 10 minutes on macOS instances and 20 minutes on Ubuntu Linux instances, reducing to about 4 minutes and 8 minutes when the Birch compiler and Birch standard library do not need to be recompiled.
+Anecdotally, for Birch.Example we are observing that tests take about 6-8 minutes for each macOS and Ubuntu Linux instances, reducing to about 3-5 minutes when the Birch compiler and Birch standard library do not need to be recompiled.
+The